 You actually use three needles, but once a round is completed, the stitches sit on two dpns.
 The thirds needle is a replacement needle.
 You always end up with one empty needle.

-This is an essential skill for all knitters, regardless of whether you’re a beginner or an advanced knitter, because you can make so many cute things like baby hats and socks.
+This is essential for all knitters, whether you’re a beginner or an advanced knitter, because you can make so many cute things like baby hats and socks.

-I hope this guide on knitting in the round for beginners helped you.
+I hope this guide on knitting in the round for beginners helped.